 Humans with an addictive bent have a hard time putting on blinders and blocking that so-called cocaine light.

 Kicking the habit of pursuing that feel-good state can be a challenge on good days.
 Traumatic events and upheavals can spark a return to dependency.
 The National Institute of Mental Health studied how people responded to ordeals.
-Sadness, anxiety, anger, insomnia, and loss of focus are all warning signs that someone may not be coping well to events.
+Sadness, anxiety, anger, insomnia, and loss of focus are all warning signs that someone may not be coping well with events.

 How do you avoid cross addiction?